GT-ARC/chariot-ml-engine/README.md

 ```
 '/cloud/db/deleteTable/'
 {
-   "table": "GenericData"               # Name of the table to be deleted.
+   "table": "raw_velocitypower_in_123456"               # Name of the table to be deleted.
-*  "database": "ChariotCloud"           # If you want to delete from a specific database.
-It is "ChariotCloud" by default.
+*  "database": "predictive_maintenance"           # If you want to delete from a specific database.
+It is "predictive_maintenance" by default.

 }
 Returns result.